Alesha Dixon talks with Mary Lily, a teacher and ActionAid volunteer who helps prevent child marriage in Ghana.

 Giles Paley-Phillips

-Award-winning children’s author Giles Paley-Phillips has supported ActionAid since he saw our work on the refugee crisis in 2015.
+Award-winning author and podcast host Giles Paley-Phillips has supported ActionAid since 2015.
 He ran the London Marathon for ActionAid in 2017 and supported our first Big Me event to raise money in schools.

-For our No Girl Afraid Christmas campaign in 2017, Giles wrote 'The Story of Hope', to raise awareness of the experiences of girls in the Occupied Palestinian Territories.
+For our No Girl Afraid Christmas campaign in 2017, Giles wrote 'The Story of Hope', to raise awareness of the experiences of girls in the occupied Palestinian territory.

 Hugh Dennis